 It’s reasonable.
 It’s cheap.
 It supports nitrox.
 Has a backlight.
 Battery lasts about 150-200 dives (at least 18 months of diving).
 Everyone has one – getting help, service and assistance on a Suunto Zoop is dead easy.

-No user-serviceable battery.
+No user-serviceable battery, (but you can).
 It’s big.
 I’m not a fan of the algorithm – it seems less granular than Suunto’s other computers – but it’s a better algorithm than the original Zoop, Aqua Lung’s, Cressi’s or Deepblue’s.